-If you’re looking into screening services for all potential tenants, try our RentalConnect program, which offers property owners and landlords a great alternative to the expense of full tenant screening.
+For help in selecting the right tenants for your properties, we recommend our RentalConnect program.
+RentalConnect offers property owners and landlords a great alternative to the expense of full tenant screening.
 This service requires no on-site visit, sign-up, or membership fees, making it extra convenient.
 The $34.95 service fee is paid by the applicant.
 Available 24/7, RentalConnect is fast, easy, secure, and delivers reports needed to make an informed decision, including a credit report, a national criminal search, and a national eviction search.
-Reach out to us for more details!